red-elf/Versionable/README.md

 )
 ```

-*Note:* To support 'Versionable' you can include the [CMake snippet](CMake/CMakeLists.txt).
+*Note:* To fully support 'Versionable' you should include the [CMake snippet](CMake/CMakeLists.txt).
 Here is the example of the code:

 ```cmake
 cmake_minimum_required(VERSION 3.22)